-The conclusion of the ASU tests prior assembly inside the $1 \times 1 \text{ m}^2$ prototype is that the manufacturing technique (so-called Bulk) and the calibration procedure allow to achieve very low detection threshold, negligible noise and good response uniformity in a reproducible way.
-After careful characterisation of 6 ASU, the first $1 \times 1 \text{ m}^2$ Micromegas prototype with MICROROC readout was constructed in May 2011 and subsequently tested in beam in July.
-The results of the test-beam are presented in the next section.
+The conclusion of the ASU tests prior assembly inside the $1 \times 1 \text{ m}^2$ prototype is that the manufacturing technique and the calibration procedure allow to achieve very low detection threshold, negligible noise and good response uniformity in a reproducible way.
+After careful characterisation of 6 ASU, the first $1 \times 1 \text{ m}^2$ Micromegas prototype with MICROROC readout was constructed in

 Figure 7.
-From left to right: two dimensional and one dimensional channel occupancy obtained when moving an 55Fe source over 6 positions.
+From left to right: two dimensional and one dimensional channel occupancy obtained when moving an 55 Fe source over 6 positions.